Talk (streaming service)

 Talk (previously talkRADIO and TalkTV) is a talk radio and free ad-supported streaming television channel in the United Kingdom.
-Based in London and owned by News Broadcasting, a subsidiary of News Corp., it is the sister station of national stations Talksport (originally known as Talk Radio UK), Talksport 2, Virgin Radio UK and Times Radio.
+Based in London and owned by News Broadcasting, a subsidiary of News Corp., it is the sister station of national stations Talksport (originally known as Talk Radio UK), Virgin Radio UK and Times Radio.

 As of December 2023, the station has a weekly audience of 725,000 listeners according to RAJAR.
 Talk employs a number of presenters described as shock jocks.

 TalkRadio history

 Launch and pivot to sports talk

 The original Talk Radio UK started in February 1995 using the AM frequencies previously occupied by BBC Radio 1 (1053/1089 kHz).
 It saw a number of presenters host shows in its first two years but settled down to a regular schedule with presenters such as Carol McGiffin, Anna Raeburn, Tommy Boyd and Mike Dickin.
 It failed to make sufficient revenue and in the late 1990s introduced sports output which increased audiences.
 In 2000, the station rebranded as Talksport and increased its emphasis on sports talk programming; some non-sports programming remained on the schedule, but this was dropped in March 2012.